Note that Batch Order Processing is only available for Business hosting plans and above.

 If the amounts listed in each batch differ after a batch is processed, you will want to examine any open orders remaining in the batch.

 Once an order batch is created, you can select the batch from the drop-down menu and select a print option from the Choose Action menu.
 You can choose Print Packing Slip or Print Invoices.
 This will display all packing slips or invoices for the orders contained in the batch in the same browser window.

 These items can then be printed by selecting the print option from your browser's file menu.
 If the printed shading for these documents doesn't match what you see on your screen, you may need to enable a "Print Background Images" option in your browser.
 In Firefox, for example, you can find this option under File > Page Setup.

 Once printed, the packing slips and invoices for the batched orders will be ready for inclusion with shipped orders or ready to file for your records.
 Use your browser's "Back" button to return to the previous page.

 When using the bulk payment collection option, your store will attempt to collect payment for all orders within the chosen batch.
 Once the Orders table reloads, the batch option listed in the Batch Order Processing menu automatically updates to show the total amount of funds collected.

 Review this to ensure all funds have been collected for the batch orders.
 If funds for some orders were not collected, we recommend examining the orders individually for declined credit card transactions.
 Note that it is still best practice to examine each order individually before collecting payment.
 Batch processing without examining your orders greatly increases the risk of facilitating credit card fraud.

 Also, note that batches created by the system are not necessarily equivalent to batches submitted by your gateway service to your processor for settlement.
 While all transactions in a batch will normally appear in a processor's batch, the processor's batch may contain additional transactions processed prior to or after payment collection of your batch.

-For more information on order processing, see "Order Processing 101".
+For more information on order processing, see "Orders: How to Process Orders".